 Green Anaconda Snake

 The Green Anaconda (Eunectes murinus) is the largest member of the boa family of snakes and the most heavy bodied member of the super-order ‘Squamata’.
 The Green Anaconda is among the largest snakes in the world.
 It rivals the Reticulated Python in length, but is typically considerably heavier.
 It can weigh 250 kilograms (551 pounds) and have a girth of more than 30 centimetres (11.8 inches) in diameter.

 Female anacondas are significantly larger than males, having the largest sexual dimorphism of all the snakes.

-The primary colour of the Green Anaconda is an olive green, with black blotches that run the length of the body.
+The primary color of the Green Anaconda is an olive green, with black blotches that run the length of the body.
 Their head is narrow compared to the rest of the body, with most exhibiting distinctive orange-yellow striping on either side.
 Their eyes are set high on their head so as to allow the snake to be able to see out of the water without exposing the rest of its body.